-- Don't share online meeting links to public platforms (including social media). - For events with confidential information, use ICTS-supported platforms. - Don't allow uninvited attendees in to the call.
-If you're using Zoom, use the waiting room, or force attendees to enter a password to join the call.
-On other platforms, if attendee names aren't listed, ask them to identify themselves. - To avoid being overheard, use headphones if there are others around.
+- Don't share online meeting links to public platforms (including social media). - For events with confidential information, use ICTS-supported platforms. - •Don't allow uninvited attendees in to the call.
+Use the lobby or force attendees to enter a password to join the call.
+If attendee names if attendee names aren't listed, ask them to identify themselves. - To avoid being overheard, use headphones if there are others around.
 Especially if sensitive information is being discussed. - On video calls, hide or replace your background if your software allows it.
 Keep all confidential information out of the camera's field of view. - Before sharing your screen, close or minimise all applications other than the one relevant to the meeting. - Use the tool's settings to control who can participate in the meeting (i.e. share content, request screen sharing access, publicly speak, etc.). - To minimise security risks, keep your video conferencing software updated.